osmedeus/documentation/src/faq.md

     1. Read the flow and module files to see what a step actually run
     2. Seriously, read the flow and module files.
     3. Remember that you were warned twice about reading the flow and module files.
-    4. Just search your tool command no the workflow folder.
+    4. Just search your tool command in the workflow folder.

 ???+ question "Where can I find the result after the scan done?"
     All of your scan data store at `~/.osmedeus/workspaces/`